emard/esp32ppp/README.md

     from ntptime import settime
     settime()

-ESP32 PPP has a limited time abot 10 that it tries to connect with linux and then it will give up.
-So in practice we power up and ESP32 first waits 1 minute and then starts ppp, wifi, uftpd, socks, in this order.
+ESP32 PPP has a limited time about 10 seconds that it tries to connect with linux and then it will give up.
+So in practice we power up board with autostart scripts.
+ESP32 autostart script first waits 1 minute and then starts ppp, wifi, uftpd, socks, in this order.
-As soon as linux boots (after cca 50 seconds) it will start its pppd daemon trying to connect, ESP32 will starts also ppp and they should connect.
+Saxonsoc linux boots about 50 seconds and then it runs it autostart script which starts pppd daemon.

 Copy "main.py" to root of ESP32 micropython internal flash disk.
 Copy "S30ppp" to "/etc/init.d/S30ppp" at saxonsoc linux.